kemwealth/CAPSTON-PROJECT/proposal.md

 - Data to Collect: Api Request to generate weather forecast and gather information about the weather.
 - Collection Method: Fetching from the Api.

 Data Storage
 ------------

 - PostgreSQL for storing user preferences and past weather data.

-Type :world:
+Type 🌏
 -----------

 - website

 Stack Focus
 ------------

 - Full Stack Application